goodsign/libtextcat/README.md

 Let's say you downloaded and unarchived libtextcat into **$DownloadPath**

-* export CPATH=**$DownloadPath**/src
+* export CPATH=$DownloadPath/src (Note: ABSOLUTE path)
 * go get github.com/goodsign/libtextcat
 * go test (must PASS)

 Note: first step is needed to locate header files.
 They are located in the **src** folder in the unarchived folder.
-If this step is incorrect or skipped you will get 'fatal error: textcat.h: No such file or directory')
+If this step is incorrect or skipped you will get 'fatal error: textcat.h: No such file or directory').
+Absolute path is needed.

 Installation notes
 ==========